rj45/starjay/docs/cpu_isa_manual.md

   +------+----------+-----------+----------------------------------------+
 ```

 Note: Macro instructions (extended instructions implemented in software) do NOT use the `ecause`/`evec` mechanism.
-They continue to use their dedicated vector table at addresses 0x0100-0x01FF.
+They us a dedicated vector table at addresses 0x0100-0x01FF.

 ### 2.7. `evec` - Exception Vector Register